Jobs for April: Flowers

 Check whether containers need watering.
 Even at this time of year, they can dry out.

-Pots and tubs benefit from topping up with fresh compost.
+Pots and tubs benefit from topping up with fresh peat-free compost.
 Old compost can be removed and replaced with new to a depth of 5cm (2in) if there is not much room for topping up.

 Pot on plants showing signs of being pot-bound.
-You can tip out the root balls of unhappy looking containers, to see if they are pot-bound or if they are suffering from some other problem.
+You can tip out the root balls of unhappy-looking containers, to see if they are pot-bound or if they are suffering from some other problem.

 Continue to protect lilies, delphiniums, hostas and other new shoots from slugs and snails.

 Damage to plant roots by vine weevil larvae shows by the plants starting to wilt.
-On inspection the roots will have been badly eaten, and you may see the white C shaped larvae among them.
+On inspection the roots will have been badly eaten, and you may see the white C-shaped larvae among them.
 Apply biological control if larvae are present, but young and containerised plants are unlikely to recover once badly damaged.

 Watch out for downy mildew and black leaf spot on winter pansies.
 Remove any affected leaves and destroy badly affected plants.